DevExpress-Examples/DashboardUserBasedMVC/README.md

 ### Dashboards

-Custom dahboard storage allows you to specify which dashboards the user can access, edit, and save.
+Custom dashboard storage allows you to specify which dashboards the user can access, edit, and save.

 **API**: [IEditableDashboardStorage Interface](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.IEditableDashboardStorage)